- Places to Explore

 Slovenia Restaurant Reviews

-Slovenia's prime contribution to dining has got to be the gostilna, essentially an inn or tavern but cleaner, warmer, and more inviting than the English translation suggests.
+Slovenia's traditional dining institution is the gostilna, essentially an inn or tavern but cleaner, warmer, and more inviting than the English translation suggests.
 These are frequently family-run, especially in the smaller towns and villages, with Mom in the kitchen and Pop out front pouring beers and taking orders.
 The staff is usually happy to suggest local or regional specialties.
-Some of the better ones are situated alongside vineyards or farms.
+Some of the better gostilna are situated alongside vineyards or farms.
+In Ljubljana, these are usually on the outskirts of the city; the ones in the city center tend to be directed towards tourists, since urban Ljubljaners usually prefer lighter, more modern fare.

 Browse Slovenia Restaurants